-Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS 1 331⁄2% 131⁄4% Internal Assessment Experimental Techniques AS 2 331⁄2% 131⁄4% External Written Exam 11⁄2 hours Human Body Systems AS 3 331⁄2% 131⁄2% External Written Exam 11⁄2 hours Aspects of Physical Chemistry in Industrial Processes A21 20% Internal Assessment Scientific Method, Investigation, Analysis and Evaluation A2 2 20% External Written Exam 1% hours Organic Chemistry A2 Optional Unit 20% External Written Exam 13⁄4 hours Likely option is Genetics, Stem cell research and Cloning (but may vary)
+Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS 1 331⁄3% 131/3% Internal Assessment Experimental Techniques AS 2 331/3% 131/3% External Written Exam 11⁄2 hours Human Body Systems AS 3 331⁄3% 131/3% External Written Exam 11/3 hours Aspects of Physical Chemistry in Industrial Processes A21 20% Internal Assessment Scientific Method, Investigation, Analysis and Evaluation A2 2 20% External Written Exam 13⁄4 hours Organic Chemistry A2 Optional Unit 20% External Written Exam 13⁄4 hours Option may vary but will be either Biology - Genetics, Stem Cell Research and Cloning or Physics - Sound and Light and will depend on staff availability in the A2 year of the course

-Life and health science related industries such as Pharmaceutical, Chemical and the NHS (25% of NI total economic output)
+Life and Health Science related industries such as Pharmaceutical, Chemical and the NHS (25% of NI total economic output)

-Life and Health Science will be accepted as a 'Science' subject for courses such as Nursing but not for courses such as Medicine, Pharmacy and Dentistry.
+Life and Health Sciences will be accepted as a 'Science' subject for courses such as Nursing but not for courses such as Medicine, Pharmacy and Dentistry.
 We strongly recommend that you check the entry requirements for your desired career path.

-Minimum of BB in Double Award Science (to include a minimum of 70% in the Biology and Chemistry components achieved in higher tier papers; this equates to 105 UMS marks in both B1+B2 and C1+C2) and a minimum of 70% in GCSE Maths (280 UMS)
+Minimum of BB in Double Award Science (to include a minimum of 70% in each of the Biology, Chemistry and Physics components which must be achieved in higher tier papers; this equates to 105 UMS marks in both B1+B2, C1+C2 and P1+P2) and a minimum of 70% in GCSE Maths (280 UMS).